Posterity is an unexpected, fascinating and brilliant play performed by great actors.

 As Vigeland’s apprentice, Mickey Theis does an able job as a quixotic counterpart to the edgy but ultimately realistic and successful Vigeland (who, by the way, among many other works, designed the Nobel Peace Prize medal).

-In 2004, Doug Wright won the Pulitzer Prize for his play I Am My Own Wife: he ought to wine the Pulitzer Prize for Posterity (though it’s “Off-Broadway”): Posterity is even deeper, more complex, and more broadly meaningful.
+In 2004, Doug Wright won the Pulitzer Prize for his play I Am My Own Wife: he ought to win the Pulitzer Prize for Posterity (though it’s “Off-Broadway”): Posterity is even deeper, more complex, and more broadly meaningful.

 Vigeland’s fine portrait of Ibsen is “only a bust”: playwright Doug Wright and John Noble’s masterful interpretation have given us a total portrait: not only full length, it lets us see within as well as without.

-Posterity plays at The Atlantic Theater in Manhattan’s Chelsea district through April 5, 2015. for more information and tickets, click on live link of title.
+Posterity plays at The Atlantic Theater in Manhattan’s Chelsea district through April 5, 2015.